Modern and Contemporary Gallery 177, First Floor

 This project was made possible by the Philadelphia Exhibitions Initiative, a program funded by The Pew Charitable Trusts and administered by The University of the Arts, Philadelphia; and by The Rockefeller Foundation.
 Additional commission funding was provided by the Philadelphia Music Project, funded by The Pew Charitable Trusts and administered by Settlement Music School.

-Thaddeus A. Squire • Artistic & Executive Director, Relâche, Inc.
+Susan Rosenberg, Assistant Curator of Modern and Contemporary Art; Thaddeus A. Squire, Artistic & Executive Director, Relâche, Inc.